The Role of Cyber Insurance in the Manufacturing Industry

 In May 2023, the China-based advanced persistent threat group Volt Typhoon targeted U.S. critical national infrastructure, including manufacturing.
 This attack highlighted the persistent threat of nation-state actors aiming to steal IP and disrupt operations.
 Similarly, the hacktivist group Killnet has been known to target manufacturing entities with distributed denial of service (DDoS) attacks, aiming to cause disruption.

-The Role of Cyber Insurance in Mitigating Risks
+The Role of Cyber Insurance in Manufacturing

 What is Cyber Insurance?